KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 ## 2. The poetic register operates under separate conventions

 Early canonical Zenetist work was composed in a poetic register with distinct compositional features (bold-saturation, staggered line-breaks, end-of-line em dashes, glyph-at-line-end articulation).
-The poetic register operates under its own conventions and is not governed by the technical-register formatting rules in this document.
+The poetic register operates under its own conventions and remains distinct from the technical-register formatting rules in this document.

 Early poetic articulations remain in their original form.
 New poetic work may adopt the early register, develop new registers, or remain in the technical-register format.
 The compositional choice belongs to the work.